 Because cancer is a disease in which abnormal cells uncontrollably divide before invading and destroying surrounding normal tissue and organs, targeted therapy medications were developed to find these specific cells and block them from growing.

-These medications can not only stop the cells from growing, but they can also shrink lung cancer wherever it is found, even if it has spread to the lymph nodes, bones, adrenal glands or brain.
+These medications stop the cells from growing.
+But they can also shrink lung cancer wherever it is found, even if it has spread to the lymph nodes, bones, adrenal glands or brain.